 Onboarding to Teams

-One of the first things you should do is set up your account.
-That will help you get a feel for what your members will see in their reports, and help you configure your group settings.
-Then you can invite your team.
-As members join your account, they will be walked through the onboarding process and their time will start showing up in your group reports if you have them enabled.
+After you've set up your account, get comfortable with RescueTime and its features.
+Take some time to look at your personal activity reports, try a FocusTime session and categorize some of your activities.
+This will help you get a feel for what your team members will see in their reports, and help you configure your group settings.
+Then you'll be ready to invite your team.
+As members join your account, they will complete the onboarding process and their activities will be shown in your group reports if you have them enabled.

-If you have been using RescueTime's Solo Productivity Tools, then much of your onboarding is likely already complete.
+If you have been using RescueTime's Solo Productivity Tools, you'll already be familiar with setting up accounts and completing the onboarding process.

-All team subscriptions include a free onboarding period so you can get your team set up before any charges are made.
+All team subscriptions include a free trial period so you can get your team set up before any charges are made.

 Setting up RescueTime for yourself

-RescueTime works best when everyone is participating.
-As the account owner, it is helpful for you to understand the experience of your team members.
-Logging time for yourself also makes the team configuration much easier.
+RescueTime for Teams works best when everyone is participating.
+As the account owner and team leader, it is helpful for you to understand the experience of your team members.
+Logging time for yourself also makes configuring your team much easier.

 Installing the RescueTime desktop application